Wondering how customers engage with your brand over time?

 That means, in order to keep the email program engaging with subscribers, you should provide value with your campaigns.
 In this case, incorporating different campaign types can be helpful.

-As a crucial step of the customer lifecycle, retention shows whether the email program can keep new subscribers interested, or if subscribers begin to disengage.
+As a crucial step of the customer life-cycle, retention stage shows whether the email program can keep new subscribers interested, or if subscribers begin to disengage due to some reasons.
+It is possible to observe the reasons behind churn rate through the knowledge about customer wants.

 The success of retention shows how many new subscribers remain at the 12 month mark, as well as their level of engagement.
 In this case there are 3 important metrics associated with the “Retain” stage.